ibm-cloud-docs/containers/cs_uc_retail.md

 **Step 1: Containerize apps, by using microservices**

-* Structure inventory analysis and mobile apps into microservices and deploy them to containers in {[product_name_notm}}.
+* Structure inventory analysis and mobile apps into microservices and deploy them to containers in {{site.data.keyword.containerlong_notm}}.
 * Provide standardized DevOps dashboards through Kubernetes.
 * Scale the compute on-demand for batch and other inventory workloads that run less frequently.